swiftlang/swift-evolution/proposals/NNNN-clock-sleep-for.md

 ## Source compatibility, effect on ABI stability, effect on API resilience

-As this is an additive change, it should not have any compatability, stability or resilience problems.
+As this is an additive change, it should not have any compatibility, stability or resilience problems.
 The only potential problem would be if someone has already run into this shortcoming and decided to define their own `sleep(for:)` method on clocks.

 ## Alternatives considered

-This does not need to be added to the standard library since it is possible for people to define it themselves.
+We could leave things as is, and not add this method to the standard library, as it is possible for people to define it themselves.